 Kirsty is 5 and has Asperger’s Syndrome.
 She has just started school.
 She is happy to be in the playground with the other children but has very fixed ideas about who should play, what games should be played and how.
 She finds it difficult to take turns and becomes very distressed if the other children want to do things differently.

-Ann is 24 she is an adult with autism and a severe learning disability.
+Ann is 24 she is an autistic adult and a severe learning disability.
 One evening she was lying along the sofa unwrapping and eating sweets.
 Due to her difficulty in understanding the needs of others she would not usually share them with others.
 It was therefore surprising when she reached out and tugged the hand of a member of staff who was sitting close by.
 However, it became clear that the purpose of this was not socially driven and instead of being given a sweet she formed the staff member’s hand into a cupped shape and then proceeded to push the empty wrappers into it, finishing by giving it a push in the direction of the waste basket.

 Malcolm is 36 and is a very able individual who lives independently.
 He greeted a visiting professional returning from his holiday by saying ‘Peter, I know I’m meant to ask you if you had a good holiday, because I’ve been told that you will like being asked this, but I don’t understand why I should say this because I’m not actually at all interested in your holiday’.